cdue/curl-jq/README.md

 # curl-jq

-Docker Alpine-based image containing curl and jq
+The simplest and lightest Docker Alpine based image containing `curl` and `jq`.